-Could a bidet improve your older adult’s personal hygiene and comfort?
-Many Bidets explains how a bidet can make a difference, especially for seniors with mobility limitations or serious illness.
+Could a bidet improve an older adult’s personal hygiene and comfort?
+Many Bidets explains how a bidet can make a difference, especially for seniors with mobility limitations or those with serious illnesses.

 By promoting better hygiene, reducing bacterial spread, and offering a more comfortable and dignified bathroom experience, a properly maintained bidet can be an invaluable asset in your caregiving routine.

 But how can a bidet really make a difference?
-Let’s break down the science and look at practical tips for enhancing wellness.
+Let’s break down the science and explore practical tips for enhancing your wellness.

 UTIs can affect the urethra, bladder, and kidneys, and symptoms can range from mild discomfort to severe illness.